Index

 Plataformas :WindowsMac OSXLinuxIBM AIXFreeBSDHP-UXSolarisIBM z/Linux

-In certain cases, it can be inconvenient to list up your application properties in the Wrapper configuration file.
-This property provides a way to specify a file that can contain one or more properties to be passed to your Java application.
+This property provides a way to specify a file that can contain one or more properties to be passed to the Java application.
 This can be very useful when the property list needs to be generated dynamically or via an installer.

 The file format is simple.